The guide below has been put together as a resource for the Orthodox Minyan at Harvard Hillel and the broader Cambridge/Somerville Jewish community.

 Tevilat Keilim and Communal Kashering

-Information regarding tevilat keilim can be found in the Passover FAQs.
+Information regarding tevilat keilim can be found on page 14 of the KVH Pesach Guide linked above.

-The KVH will be offering communal kashering at Young Israel of Brookline on Sunday, April 10.
-More information is available here.
+The KVH will be offering communal kashering at Young Israel of Brookline on Sunday, April 2, 10am-12pm.

 Oral Hygiene Products